 See here how to attach stickers to the front.

-See here how to connect the active expander to the master module.
+See here how to connect the digital8 expander to the master module.

 - 1 Module

 - 1 Sticker sheet

 - Plastic zip bag